Dedicated to John Wall (1932–2018).

 By far the most economical way to achieve a greater range of magnifications is to invest in one or two Barlow lenses.
 Typically they will boost the power of any eyepiece by a factor of anywhere from 1.5 to 3 times.
 You can get a decent Barlow for just a few tens of pounds (it’s always worth watching out for one on the secondhand market too) and when skillfully chosen, can turn two eyepieces into four or even six.
 For example, a 2x Barlow will enable the two eyepieces supplied to give additional powers of 56x and 140x.
 For this particular study, I employed 2.25x and 3x Barlows, providing high powers of 158x and 210x, respectively, when coupled to the 10mm eyepiece supplied with the telescope.

 One of the most attractive features of the telescope and its mount is its overall weight; just 8.4 pounds (3.8 kilos)!
-That means that most anyone can move the fully assembled about.
-The lightweight but strong aluminium tripod can be collapsed or extended for seated for viewing or by standing.
+That means that most anyone can move the fully assembled instrument about.
+The lightweight, but strong aluminium tripod can be collapsed or extended for seated for viewing or by standing.
 I decided to use the instrument without its accessory tray so as to maximise the stablity of the tripod.
 In addition, I elected not to attach the slow motion control bar.
-This is a strategy I have adopted for many years now, as I like to keep the up−down (altitude) and sideways (azimuth) motions to be as free as possible.
+This is a strategy I have adopted for many years now, as I like to keep the up−down (altitude) and sideways (azimuth) motions to be as free as possible whilst in ue.
 With many hours of practice, I have learned to nudge the telescope along smoothly and with minimal vibrations, even at high power.
 I accept that this is essentially a learned skill and that others may not be happy with it.
 Only time spent at the telescope can ultimately sway you in one direction or another, and I would encourage as much experimentation as possible in this regard.

 To get the very best images out of this telescope, the user must ensure that the optics are accurately aligned.
-The user manual and the supplied collimation cap and Philips screwdriver will enable you to accurately execute such a task.
+The user manual with the supplied collimation cap and Philips screwdriver will enable you to accurately execute such a task.
 Experience shows that once this is done, the telescope retains very accurate optical alignment, even after being moved from indoors to the outside many dozens of times.
 This fine tuning of the optical train will make a noticeable difference to the high power views especially.

 By and large, telescopes are not status symbols.
 How they look counts for practically nothing in the scheme of things.
 That said, this telescope is well made and is handsomely finished.
 It ‘looks’ like a ‘proper’ telescope and performs like a ‘proper’ telescope.
 The rolled aluminium tube is finished in an attractive British ‘racing green’.
-Some readers concerned more with appearances than anything else (an ugly reality for some, unfortunately) will no doubt fuss over whether or not it ‘looks the part’ or not and may falsely ascribe importance to what ‘others’ might think.
-This rather sad state of mind can be entirely dispensed with when one realises that amateur astronomy is very much a small ‘goldfish bowl’.
-The vast majority of folk I have shared my telescopic experiences with know nothing about telescopes and can’t discern anything from its appearance.
+Some readers concerned more with appearances than anything else (an ugly reality for some, unfortunately) will no doubt fuss over whether or not it ‘looks the part’ and may falsely ascribe importance to what ‘others’ might think.
+This rather sad state of mind can be entirely dispensed with however, when one realises that amateur astronomy is very much a small ‘goldfish bowl’.
+The vast majority of folk I have shared my telescopic experiences with know next to nothing about telescopes and can’t discern anything from its appearance.
 Indeed, you’re as likely to find a telescope like this in a New York penthouse balcony than in a tenement of a working class community.
 Telescopes are just not like cars!
 So, if you’re concerned about something as trivial as ‘looks,’ you’re probably in the wrong hobby!

 To get an idea of how good the optics are in these telescopes, it pays to take the instrument out during daylight hours.
 I like to observe nature with as many of my telescopes as possible and usually select a good spot in my garden, out of direct sunlight, and give the instrument a few minutes to settle down in its new environment.
 To work at its best, any telescope must be allowed to equilibrate with its ambient environment.
 Failure to do so will provide less than optimal (read disappointing) results, especially when the telescope is ‘pushed’ to high magnifications.
 I recommend starting with the lowest power eyepiece; this will be the 25mm Explorer II ocular supplied with the telescope delivering 28x.
 I usually select a distant tree top a few hundred yards distant or some such which I can zoom in on.
 Care must be taken to avoid observing targets over possible heat sources, such as rooftops and the like.